Importance of DOT Audits

 There are four main types of DOT audits, each triggered by different circumstances.
 Understanding these can help you be better prepared and maintain compliance with DOT regulations.

-• Poor SMS Score: The Safety Measurement System (SMS) score, based on data from roadside inspections and weigh stations, plays a crucial role.
-A low score can indicate safety issues, prompting an audit.
+- Poor SMS Score: A low Safety Measurement System (SMS) score, based on data from roadside inspections and weigh stations, can indicate safety issues, prompting an audit.

 New carriers entering the transportation industry are subject to new entrant audits.
 These audits usually occur within the first six months of starting operations.
 The purpose is to ensure that new carriers are following safety regulations right from the start.
 During a new entrant audit, the FMCSA reviews the carrier’s safety management practices, including driver qualifications, hours-of-service logs, vehicle maintenance, and drug and alcohol testing programs.